Emmajo2022/visionOS-online-Simulator/README.md

 </div>

-*Description*
+*Overview:*

-Supernova Technologies offers a cost-effective visionOS emulator for VR headsets using the Nova interface framework.
-This demo replicates the app grid from the Vision Pro introduction video within the Quest Pro's environment, enabling eye tracking and hand gesture interactions, though it may be limited to certain VR models.
+Supernova Technologies provides a cost-effective visionOS emulator for VR headsets using the Nova interface framework.
+This demo replicates the app grid from the Vision Pro introduction video within the Quest Pro's environment, enabling eye tracking and hand gesture interactions, though it may be limited to specific VR models.

-*Capabilities*
+*Key Features*

-* Budget-friendly solution for VR headset users.
+*Budget-friendly solution for VR headset users.

-* Eye tracking and hand gesture functionality.
+*Eye tracking and hand gesture functionality.

-* Displays app grid from the Vision Pro introduction.
+*Displays app grid from the Vision Pro introduction video.

 ## [ThrillSeeker](https://www.youtube.com/watch?v=rjyUuLR8zoo)